chieund/download-flick/README.md

-# download-flick
+# download image flickr
 Download images to link collection in Flickr